View Global Ministries: Honduras in a larger map

-Global Ministries’ Honduras Mission Initiative began as missionaries from the Caribbean traveled to Honduras in the late 1990s.
-Indigenous mission pastors and missionaries from different countries joined in the work, much of which centered on recovery efforts following Hurricane Mitch.
-Most of the faith communities are in rural areas and involve large numbers of women and children.
-While local churches are able to fund local work, the majority is unable to provide salaries for pastors or afford facilities.
+Most of the faith communities in Honduras are in rural areas and involve large numbers of women and children.
+While local churches are able to fund local work, the majority of churches are unable to provide salaries and benefits for pastors.

-There is also a need to train leaders and pastors, particularly among the native Hondurans.
+There is also a need to train leaders and pastors, particularly among indigenous Hondurans.
 Theology, spiritual formation, and pastoral and Methodist studies have been identified as critical needs.
-Only one indigenous mission pastor has a university degree.
+Only two indigenous mission pastors have a university or professional degree.